 Parents are encouraged to write letters and emails.
 Parents may also fax letters.
 Communication, via the telephone, is not permitted.
 Please call our office to speak to one of our leadership staff anytime about your child.

-We have a visiting day before camp.
+We have an “Open House” before camp.
 Please see the Events section for more information.